AztecProtocol/aztec-v1/packages/weierstrudel/README.md

 Not yet!
 We're in the process of applying more rigorous testing to ensure the correctness of `weierstrudel`'s algorithms.
 In addition we still need to implement the following:

-1. Fully supported edge-cases for weierstrudel's point addition formulae - currently the contract will throw an error if the following edge cases are hit:
+1. Fully supported edge-cases for weierstrudel's point addition formulae - currently the contract throws an error if the following edge cases are hit:
     - Adding two points equal to one another
     - Adding a point to the point's negative counterpart
 2. Montgomery batch inverses in Huff - points are currently expressed in Jacobean form.